An ag(e)ing hacker, Luca Saiu's blog

 Anki, while inefficient, works quite reliably.
 I am grateful to its authors for this very useful piece of software.

-I have something more to say about Anki from a technical point of view.
-That topic belongs in a separate article.
+I have more to say about Anki from a technical point of view, but that discussion belongs in a separate article.

 I am a lucky man